Friday, November 14, 2025

 By Ross Hetrick

-December 4, 1865 was a pivot point in American history when Thaddeus Stevens with the help of Edward McPherson of Gettysburg prevented ex-Confederates from taking over Congress.
-But what would have happened to the United States over the next 160 years if Stevens had failed on that critical day.
+December 4, 1865 was a pivotal day in American history when Thaddeus Stevens, with the help of Edward McPherson of Gettysburg, prevented ex-Confederates from taking over Congress.
+But what would have happened to the United States over the next 160 years if Stevens had failed on that critical day?

 This important day in American history will be commemorated on Thursday, December 4, at 6 p.m. at Christ Lutheran Church, 30 Chambersburg Street, Gettysburg.
 The free program will include the showing of a video about December 4, 1865 and a one-man show by Ross Hetrick portraying Thaddeus Stevens.

-The biggest harbinger of disaster was the assassination of Abraham Lincoln and his replacement by the vice president, Andrew Johnson, a southern Democrat.
-While Johnson had been against secession, he was ambivalent about slavery.
-Shortly after becoming president, Johnson started pardoning ex-Confederates wholesale and allowed the former Confederate states to hold congressional elections in which they elected former Confederate military and government officials.
+The biggest harbinger of disaster came in April 1865 when Abraham Lincoln was assassinated and Vice President Andrew Johnson, a southern Democrat, took over.
+While Johnson had been against secession, he was ambivalent about slavery and shortly after becoming president, Johnson started pardoning ex-Confederates wholesale and allowed the former Confederate states to hold congressional elections and they elected former Confederate military and government officials.

-Johnson and northern Democratic leaders wanted them to take their seat and take power away from the Republicans.
-These men did their best to force ex-Confederates into the 39th Congress, but they were thwarted by Stevens, who exercised his legendary parliamentary powers, and McPherson who stood his ground on not recognizing the southerners in the roll call.
-If Stevens and McPherson had failed, the United States would have returned to a condition very similar to the way it was before the Civil War.
+Johnson and northern Democrats wanted them to take their seat and seize power from the Republicans.
+These men did their best to force ex-Confederates into the 39th Congress, but McPherson, who was clerk of the House, stood his ground and did not recognize the southerners and Stevens backed him by using his legendary parliamentary skills, If McPherson and Stevens had failed, the United States would have returned to a condition very similar to the way it was before the Civil War.

-White supremist governments would have retained control and there would have been nothing to prevent them from implementing laws called the Black codes, which returned African Americans to a state of servitude on a par with slavery and these laws may have continued for generations.
+White supremacist governments would have retained control in the south and there would have been nothing to prevent them from implementing laws called the Black codes, which returned African Americans to a state of servitude on a par with slavery.
+These laws may have continued for generations.

-Blacks would have been barred from voting and without the military occupation of the south, white southerners could have slaughter African Americans who might dare to enter politics.
-Without the establishment of multiracial governments during Reconstruction, there would have been no public schools or other institutions in the South.
-And there would not have been the 14th and 15th Amendments, which were the bulwarks of the civil rights movement of the 1950s and 60s.
+The freed slaves would have been barred from voting and would fear for their lives if they dared to exercise their freedom.
+Without the establishment of multiracial governments during Reconstruction, there would have been no public schools or other government agencies.
+And the14th and 15th Amendments would be nonexistent, eliminating the bulwarks of the civil rights movement of the 1950s and 60s.

-In short, the South would have reverted back to having a small rich aristocratic elite in charge, more than third of its population in a new form of bondage and no movement toward social institutions that could have helped poor Blacks and whites.
+In short, the south would have reverted back to having a small rich aristocratic elite at the top, most of the whites in grinding poverty and more than a third of its population in a new form of bondage.

-Thaddeus Stevens knew that the United States was at a pivot point on December 4, 1865 and he was successful in turning the country in the right direction.
-And he would later comment on this as the Congress grappled with the 14th Amendment and Reconstruction.
+Thaddeus Stevens knew that the United States was at a turning point on December 4, 1865 and the opportunity should not be lost.
+He would later comment on this as the Congress grappled with the 14th Amendment and Reconstruction.

 "I believe there is entrusted to this Congress a high duty, no less important and no less fraught with the weal or woe of future ages than was entrusted to the august body that made the Declaration of Independence," Stevens said on January 31, 1866.
 "I believe now, if we omit to exercise that high duty, or abuse it, we shall be held to account by future generations of America, and by the whole civilized world that is in favor of freedom."